abangdd/nobodyDL/README.md

 	and also some cons:
-	no DAG support, which means only very simple CNN structures can be configured no training from scratch code provided, which means the result is not reproducible in 60 epochs
+	no DAG support, which means only very simple CNN structures can be configured the training from scratch codes are not provided, so the result is not reproducible in 60 epochs

 	and some explanations:
 	it's unfair to compare deep learning tools when using different models, so I restrict myslef to use moderate GPU resources, moderate model size, well-known layers, etc